ShubhamJagtap2000/ELK-Project/README.md

 # Query DSL

-- Elasticsearch provides a full Query DSL(Domain-Specifies Language) based onJSON to define queries
+- Elasticsearch provides a full Query DSL(Domain-Specified Language) based onJSON to define queries
 - Query DSL is an AST of queries, consisting of of two types of clause, majorly,

   - Leaf Query Cluse(Looks for particular value in a particular field)